abstratt/xm/README.md

 Status
 ------

-Development just started.
+This thing has just started.
 Your participation is welcome.